davenaugler/Unit_15_Spring_MVC/README.md

 ## 04 - Using Thymeleaf Fields

 ## 05 - Creating a PersonRepository
+- Controllers should not interact with repository they should only interact with services and routing

 ## 06 - Fetching Person Objects and Displaying